AlexTISYoung/snipar/docs/pGWAS.rst

     is the IID of the second sib in the pair.

 --gts
-    an [M x 3 x L] array, where each row corresponds to a sib pair.
+    an [M x 3 x L] numeric array, where each row corresponds to a sib pair.
 The second index gives the genotype of the first sib, the genotype of the second sib, and the parental genotype imputed from this sib pair.
 The third index gives the SNP.